 Spring is a beautiful season when everything is in bloom and the weather is warming up after the dark days of winter.
-Unfortunately, spring is also when many pests come out in force, leaving their winter hiding spots to find mates and often find ways into homes and businesses.
-Termites are one of those springtime pests, and if they’re left to their own devices they can wreak havoc on your property.
+Unfortunately, spring is also when many wood destroying organisms come out in force, leaving their winter hiding spots to find mates and often find ways into homes and businesses.
+Termites are one of those springtime organisms, and if they’re left to their own devices they can wreak havoc on your property.
 In the warmer spring months, termite colonies become overpopulated and termites called swarmers leave their colonies to form new ones.
 If a new colony forms on your property, it’s important to catch it early, before it spreads.

 Having been around for over 120 million years, termites are tough little creatures that can be incredibly destructive.
 They cause about $5 billion in property damage every year, and this damage is often not discovered until it has gone on for a long time and serious harm has been done to a building.
-That’s why it’s important to have your business inspected for termites in the spring, before these pests can take hold and build an extensive colony.
+That’s why it’s important to have your business inspected for termites in the spring, before they can take hold and build an extensive colony.

 When you get a professional termite inspection, you can be proactive about prevention, putting protective measures in place before termites invade your space.
 During a termite inspection, every part of the building will be inspected, from the outdoor areas to construction joints to crawlspaces, basements, and attics.
 A professional inspector won’t just look at the areas you use every day, but also signs of termites that might not be obvious to an untrained eye.
 Having this kind of inspection done annually is a good way to stay on top of any potential issues, and the spring is a great time to schedule your annual inspection.
 However, if you see any signs of a termite infestation between inspections, you should schedule a visit as soon as possible, to avoid trouble and expense.

 In addition to having regular professional inspections, it’s wise to keep an eye out for signs of termites.